Braves vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Braves have a record of 4-4.
+- In eight games over the last 10 matchups when favored by bookmakers, the Braves have a record of 4-4.

+- When it comes to hitting the over, the Braves and their opponents are 5-5-0 in their last 10 games with a total.

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 82 total times this season.
-They've gone 54-28 in those games.
+- The Braves have been the moneyline favorite 83 total times this season.
+They've finished 55-28 in those games.

+- In games it has played as moneyline favorites with odds of -140 or shorter, Atlanta has a 47-19 record (winning 71.2% of its games).

-- Atlanta has combined with opponents to go over the total 51 times this season for a 51-41-3 record against the over/under.
+- Atlanta has played in 96 games with set over/under, and have combined with opponents to go over the total 52 times (52-41-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!